 More specific information on regulatory requirements and how to apply for approval to engage in regulated space activities can be found in the Guidelines for Applicants section.

-If you would like any further information on Australia's space licensing and safety regime, please contact the Space Coordination Office.
+If you would like any further information on Australia's space licensing and safety regime, please contact the Department of Industry and Science.